gap-packages/io/README.md

 is not found by GAP.
 Of course, you can add this option to your GAP startup script.

-If you installed GAP on several architectures, you must execute the configure/make step for each of the architectures.
-You can either do this immediately after configuring and compiling GAP itself on this architecture, or alternatively (when using version 4.5 of GAP or newer) set the environment variable "CONFIGNAME" to the name of the configuration you used when compiling GAP before running "./configure".
-Note however that your compiler choice and flags (environment variables "CC" and "CFLAGS" need to be chosen to match the setup of the original GAP compilation.
-For example you have to specify 32-bit or 64-bit mode correctly!

 ----------------------------------------------------------------------------

 Recompiling the documentation is possible by the command `gap makedoc.g`